-Security researchers have discovered compromised websites targeting Android devices with a suspicious mobile application, in what appears to be the first time the drive-by attack
+Security researchers have discovered compromised websites targeting Android devices with a suspicious mobile application, in what appears to be the first time the drive-by attack technique is being used by cybercriminals via hacked sites to target mobile users.

 A device infected with NotCompatible could potentially be used to gain access to protected information or systems, such as those maintained by enterprise or government.